tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/云端混流转码_intl_en.md

  As On-Cloud MixTranscoding essentially mixes multiple streams into the audio/video stream of the current user (i.e., the mix transcoding command initiator), the current user must have upstream audio/video before streams can be mixed.
 4. Call the `setMixTranscodingConfig()` API to enable On-Cloud MixTranscoding, set the `mode` parameter in `TRTCTranscodingConfig` to **TRTCTranscodingConfigMode_Manual**, and specify the parameters that affect the audio output quality such as `audioSampleRate`, `audioBitrate`, and `audioChannels`.
 If your business scenario involves video, you also need to set the parameters that affect the video output quality such as `videoWidth`, `videoHeight`, `videoBitrate`, and `videoFramerate`.
 5. Listen on the `onUserVideoAvailable()` and `onUserAudioAvailable()` callbacks in `TRTCCloudDelegate` and specify the **mixUsers** parameter as needed.
- >Different from the PresetLayout mode, the Manual mode requires you to specify the `userId` parameter in each `mixUser` as the real co-anchor ID and set the `pureAudio` parameter in `mixUser` based on whether the co-anchor has enabled video.
+ >?Different from the PresetLayout mode, the Manual mode requires you to specify the `userId` parameter in each `mixUser` as the real co-anchor ID and set the `pureAudio` parameter in `mixUser` based on whether the co-anchor has enabled video.
  >
 6. After the above steps are performed, the relayed audio stream of the current user will be automatically mixed with audios of other users in the room, and then you can configure a playback domain name for relayed live streaming as described in [CDN Relayed Live Streaming](https://intl.cloud.tencent.com/document/product/647/35242) or record the mixed audio stream as described in [On-Cloud Recording](https://intl.cloud.tencent.com/document/product/647/35426).

-> In Manual mode, you need to listen on the mic-on/off actions of co-anchors in the room and call the `setMixTranscodingConfig()` API multiple times based on the number and audio/video status of the co-anchors.
+>!
+In Manual mode, you need to listen on the mic-on/off actions of co-anchors in the room and call the `setMixTranscodingConfig()` API multiple times based on the number and audio/video status of the co-anchors.